World Tour Relegation Update

 The 2026 Grand Tour Invite Race

 If the World Tour has 18 teams then five more teams are eligible to ride the Tour de France, the sport’s golden ticket.
-Two places go to the best team on the 2025 rankings: currently Uno-X and Tudor.
+Three places go to the best team on the 2025 rankings: currently Uno-X, Tudor and Arkéa.

-But here comes a brain-frazzling chain of unstable scenarios because if Lotto and Intemarché merge then Uno-X could join the World Tour… so the next eligible team is Arkéa-B&B Hotels… but they look to be stopping which means the next team is Cofidis.
-Only the French team is only 440 points clear of Q36.5 and so the Swiss team could pip them if, say, Tom Pidcock has a good Vuelta.
+But here comes a brain-frazzling chain of unstable scenarios because if Lotto and Intermarché merge then Uno-X could join the World Tour… while Arkéa-B&B Hotels could stop which means the three teams for 2026 are Tudor, Cofidis and Q36.5.
+Meanwhile the French team is only 440 points clear of Q36.5 and so these two teams have plenty to race for in case one link in the chain of events doesn’t happen.

 Conclusion